Bulat-Ziganshin/FA/ProtoBuf/README.md

 - [main.cpp](main.cpp) - brief usage example

 Currently supported:
-- only C++ decoder
+- only C++ decoder (requires C++17 due to use of std::string_view)
-- any scalar fields
+- any scalar fields, repeated fields and sub-messages
 - string/bytes fields can be stored in any type convertible from std::string_view
 - repeated fields can be stored in any container implementing push_back()
-- requires C++17 due to use of std::string_view
 - allows to switch between I32, I64 and VARINT representations for the same field as far as field type keept inside int/zigzag/FP domain; fixed-width integral fields are compatible both with int and zigzag domain

 Support planned for:
 - C++ encoder
 - code generator from .proto files (can be implemented as backend for [pbtools](https://github.com/eerimoq/pbtools))
-- sub-messages
 - packed repeated fields
+- group wire format
 - big-endian architectures
 - [efficient upb read_varint](https://github.com/protocolbuffers/protobuf/blob/a2f92689dac8a7dbea584919c7de52d6a28d66d1/upb/wire/decode.c#L122)